 Hill Race - Ladies prize money

-For the avoidance of doubt, if the first lady is also the overall winner of the Hill Race, she will receive the winner’s prize, (£139 this year), instead of £100, as well as the relevant trophies.
+A reminder that if the first lady is also the overall winner of the Hill Race, she will receive the winner’s prize instead of £100, as well as the relevant trophies.

 If the first lady is in any of the second to sixth places, she will receive the first lady prize money of £100, instead of the prize money allotted to the relevant place.